lee772943638-design/SiFli-SDK/docs/source/en/middleware/multimedia.md

 # from PDM
 CONFIG_AUDIO_RX_USING_PDM=y
 ```
-If outputting to I2S, first configure I2S according to the [device-level driver interface](/drivers/audio.md), then in the audio server, refer to that configuration to set up the i2s_config(my, 1); check its internal implementation, and track whether speaker_tx_done is triggered.
+If outputting to I2S, first configure I2S according to the [I2S driver interface](/drivers/i2s.md), then in the audio server, refer to that configuration to set up the i2s_config(my, 1); check its internal implementation, and track whether speaker_tx_done is triggered.

 ```c
 static void config_tx(audio_device_speaker_t *my, audio_client_t client)